 This project offers a good example of a community-based initiative that highlights the importance of spatial thinking in disease prevention.
 Roots of using spatial thinking in risk management in the case of the disease date back to the 19th century when Dr. Snow used a map to find the source of the cholera outbreak.
 In the 21th century, we have various web mapping tools which can do the same, and more.

 Chennai Silver Lining project volunteers agreed on the importance of education for encouraging the spatial thinking of students, policy-makers, government, and NGOs, because “prevention is better than cure.”
 In this case, GIS proves to be a great decision-making tool that can be used for any risk and mitigation plan.

-They believe that GIS can be extensively used to re-survey the complete LU/LC of Chennai district and make it as a digital copy.
+They believe that GIS can be extensively used to re-survey the complete land use and land cover of the Chennai district to make a digital copy/map of the area.
 Volunteers would like the Metropolitan authorities to have this map for future decision-making and coordination activities, initiating research and development in the National Disaster Management.
 This map should be available to the public, being a good start in encouraging spatial thinking for all the people.

 Chennai Silver Lining project serves as an exemplary case for both GIS and non-GIS experts that want to do something for their community by applying spatial thinking and spatial knowledge to a specific project or cause.

 Cloud-based GIS tools are a great way for volunteers in different initiatives to organize themselves, collaborate, and improve their decision-making, with the help of technology.
 You can browse the Chennai volunteer’s map here.

 If you want to start using online GIS to tackle your disease prevention or other environmental projects, create your account and learn as you go.